samirsd/drf-firebase-auth/README.md

 Voila!

+If you want to understand how providers linking and phone logins occur in this version; check out our <a href="https://github.com/agence-courrier/drf-firebase-auth/wiki">wiki</a>!

 ## Contributing

 * Trello board created!
 Please follow this link if you wish to collabrate in the future direction of this package: https://trello.com/invite/b/lkAsvStS/af54d9a94359c042f3bd9afb47f82eab/drf-firebase-auth